 Government paychecks are considered to be among the safest to process, so some banks are willing to make those funds available early once they have confirmation from DFAS or from the Federal Reserve that the payment has been scheduled to be made to their customer’s bank account.

 If you’re thinking about switching from a national bank or local credit union to a more military-friendly financial institution, you might check out one of these options.
 Remember, just because you don’t see your bank on this list, it doesn’t mean you don’t have the option for early access to pay.
 Reach out to your specific financial institution for more information.

 Learn More or Open a New Account

 Open a USAA Checking or Savings Account

-AmeriCU operates 19 Financial Centers throughout Central and Northern New York.
-They also offer online banking and participate in the Shared Branching Network, which allows customers of participating credit unions to make deposits, withdrawals, cash checks, check your balance, transfer money between your accounts – as if you were at an actual AmeriCU Financial Center.
+AmeriCU operates 19 financial centers throughout central and northern New York.
+They also offer online banking and participate in the Shared Branching Network, which allows customers of participating credit unions to make deposits, withdrawals, cash checks, check their balances and transfer money between accounts — as if they were at an actual AmeriCU Financial Center.